Legal status of same-sex marriage: Ireland

 The Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010 was first debated in Dáil Éireann on 3 December 2009.
 It passed in Dáil Éireann without a vote on 1 July 2010 due to all parties supporting the bill.
 The bill passed in Seanad Éireann on 8 July 2010 with a vote of 48–4.
 It was signed by the President of Ireland on 19 July 2010.

 The law took effect on 1 January 2011.
 It grants many rights to same-sex couples through civil partnerships but does not recognise both civil partners as the guardians of a child being raised by the couple.
 Irish law allows married couples and individuals to apply to adopt and allows gay couples to foster.
 The Act also gives new protections to cohabitating couples, both same-sex and opposite-sex.

 A referendum that took place on 22 May 2015 has amended the Irish constitution to make same-sex marriage legal.
 The Marriage Act 2015 was signed into law on 29 October 2015.

 Italy

 On 11 May 2016, Italian MPs voted 372 to 51, and 99 abstaining, to approve Civil Unions in Italy.
-This came nearly a year after the European Court of Human Rights found Italy to be in breach of the European Convention of Human Rights.
+This came nearly a year after the European Court of Human Rights found Italy to be in breach of the European Convention on Human Rights.

 The Italian law on Civil Unions (Legge 20 maggio 2016 N. 76) delivers all of the rights of marriage to same sex partners, except for joint adoption and stepchild adoption.

 Latvia

 In December 2005, the Latvian Parliament passed a constitutional amendment defining marriage as a union between a man and a woman.
 President Vaira Vike-Freiberga signed the amendment shortly afterward.

+On 12 November 2020, the Constitutional Court of Latvia issued a ruling in favor of same-sex couples receiving rights and benefits equal to married opposite-sex couples.
+The Court gave the Saeima until 1 June 2022 to enact legislation.
+In December 2021, the Supreme Court ruled that if legislation failed before the deadline that couples could register with courts to recognize their relationships.
+The first civil union was recognized on 30 May 2022.